Mysterious Maya Snake Kings And Their Powerful Kingdom In The Jungle Reveal More Ancient Secrets

 Left: Reconstructed view of Holmul in the final phase of the classic period.
 Photograph: Picasa/image by J Gonzalez, PACUNAM; Right: A 3D scan of the frieze decorating a tomb-containing building at Holmul, showing a king wearing an avian sun god headdress emerging from a sacred mountain spirit head amid feathered serpents.
 Photograph: Picasa/A Tokvinine, U Alabama

 Scientists' reports, aerial laser maps, excavations, and studies of stone-slab hieroglyphics shed new light on the lost history of the Snake dynasty.
 We explore what we know so far of the mysterious Snake Kings and Queens.

 Snake Queen K’abel – One of The Greatest Queens Of Classic Maya Civilization

 Some years ago, scientists discovered the tomb of Lady K’abel; a seventh-century Maya Holy Snake Lord considered one of the great queens of Classic Maya civilization.

 The carved alabaster vessel (shown from two sides) found in the burial chamber caused the archaeologists to conclude the tomb was that of Lady K’abel.
 El Peru Waka Regional Archaeological Project

 Her remains were found during excavations of the royal Maya city of El Perú-Waka’ in northwestern Petén, Guatemala.
-This was a very important discovery because the unearthed tomb belonged to a notable historical figure in Maya history.
-It was also one of those cases when Maya archaeological and historical records meet.
+This was a significant discovery because the unearthed tomb belonged to a notable historical figure in Maya history.
+It was also one of those cases when Maya archaeological and historical records met.
 K’abel also is famous for her portrayal on the famous Maya stela, Stela 34 of El Perú, now in the Cleveland Art Museum.

 Hidden Tombs Of The Snake Kings Beneath The Maya Pyramids